Myndex/SAPC-APCA/README.md

     - [**Design Guide: Non Text Contrast**]() PLACEHOLDER Practical design advice with examples.

 ### _FORUMS_
-For comments or questions see the [**SAPC-APCA forum**](https://github.com/Myndex/SAPC-APCA/discussions) here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools, third-party tools, and so forth, here and not in the satellite repositories, so they can be tracked and resolved.
+For comments or questions see the [**SAPC-APCA forum**](https://github.com/Myndex/SAPC-APCA/discussions) here, please post all comments, questions, or discussions regarding theory, math, code, third-party tools, etc., here and not in the satellite repositories, so they can be tracked and resolved.
+Discussion here may eventually become part of the FAQ and guidelines.

 ### _TOOLS_
 - [**Color and Contrast Tools Listing**](https://git.apcacontrast.com/documentation/thirdpartytools) Many third party tools, as well as canonical technology demonstrators.

 ### _CODE_
-The correct code to use is [***apca-w3***](https://github.com/Myndex/apca-w3/) which is in its own satellite repository, and is also available at `npm i apca-w3` That is the only code that should be used for any development purposes.
+- [***apca-w3***](https://github.com/Myndex/apca-w3/) This satellite repository is the approved code intended for public guidelines, and is the only code that should be used for any development purpose.
+- The code is also available as a package at **`npm i apca-w3`**

 ### _Sciency Stuff!_
 Maths!
 Vision Science!
 Photons on Parade!